Call us now:

 French companies in Thailand and institutions: a decisive relationship for success?

-Setting up a French company in Thailand is never an improvised process.
-Local institutions play a central role in this dynamic.
-Far from being mere administrative intermediaries, they are the guarantors of the legal, fiscal, and economic framework in which French companies can develop.
-A French company in Thailand must understand these mechanisms in order to access the many advantages offered, notably by the Board of Investment (BOI), the Department of Business Development (DBD), and the tax authorities.
+Setting up a French company in Thailand is not an improvised process.
+Local institutions play a central role.
+They are the guarantors of the legal, fiscal, and economic framework in which French companies can grow.
+A French company must understand these mechanisms to access the many advantages offered by the Board of Investment (BOI), the Department of Business Development (DBD), and the tax authorities.

-This legal context is based in particular on the provisions of the Thai Civil and Commercial Code, Article 1096 of which stipulates that a limited liability company comes into existence upon registration with the Registrar.
+This legal context is based on the provisions of the Thai Civil and Commercial Code.
+Article 1096 states that a limited liability company comes into existence upon registration with the Registrar.
 Article 5 of the Foreign Business Act B.E.
-2542 (1999) defines the activities that are prohibited or restricted for foreign investors.
-Finally, the Investment Promotion Act B.E.
-2520 of 1977, particularly Articles 16 to 31, provides a framework for tax incentives and the rights of companies promoted by the BOI.
-The bilateral tax treaty between France and Thailand, concluded on December 27, 1974, prevents double taxation and enhances legal certainty for companies.
+2542 (1999) defines prohibited or restricted activities for foreign investors.
+The Investment Promotion Act B.E.
+2520 of 1977, particularly Articles 16 to 31, offers a framework for tax incentives and rights for BOI-promoted companies.
+The bilateral tax treaty between France and Thailand, concluded on December 27, 1974, prevents double taxation and enhances legal certainty.

-This article analyzes how a French company in Thailand can use the legal framework and institutional support to establish itself on a long-term basis and benefit from preferential treatment.
+This article examines how a French company in Thailand can use the legal framework and institutional support to establish itself long-term.

 Table of Contents